-For instance, here’s an example of Expedia’s Google Play profile:
+See the example of Expedia’s Google Play profile:

 Source: Google Play Store

-As you can see, the app creators made sure that anyone browsing through the listing notices that they have over half a million hotels available worldwide.
+The app creators made sure that anyone browsing through the listing notices that they have over half a million hotels available worldwide.

-You can experiment with this approach yourself by doing an A/B test – one listing that doesn’t feature a particular number or customer endorsement, and one that does.
+You can experiment with this approach yourself by doing an A/B test – with one listing that doesn’t feature a particular number or customer endorsement, and one that does.